WincciChow/WincciChow.github.io/_posts/projects/2017-04-03-greenpineapple.md

     url: "/assets/images/projects/greenpineapple/model1.png"
     alt: "Green Pineapple website on a mobile device"
 ---
 <p>Be winccible is an online model porfolio project.
 I am personally a commercial model.
-So I am developing this porfolio for myself and adapt to my name "Wincci".
+So I am developing this porfolio for myself with adapting to my name "Wincci".
  It has a very creative fold out navigation along with the hamburger menu.
-Large type in web design is applied too.
+Large Type is applied in the design as well.

   <br><br> This project demonstrates my learning of SCSS development and UI design principles. </p>